epidemian/advent-of-code-2021/README.md

 Part 1 was solvable by "brute force" using a naive implementation of a 3D grid representing all reactor cubes.
 Part 2 required some cleverness on the cuboids' representation, as representing and processing the entire reactor grid became unfeasible.

 It was a rather nice exercise in decomposition and data modelling.
 The most enjoyable part was changing the cuboid representation from two (x, y, z) tuples to three (start, end) ranges, which allowed a much more natural delegation and decomposition of both algorithms and parsing :)

+### Day 23: Amphipod
+I had no idea where to start implementing this one, but the moves of the amphipods seemed easy to understand, so after some trial and error i managed to solve part 1 [by hand](src/day23.txt).

+After that, and seeing that part 2 was about, i now have an idea of what to do for solving this with code: model the state of the amphipod burrow and implement a shortest path algorithm to find the minimal cost to move between the initial state and the goal state where all amphipods are in their destination rooms.